 I’ve been dry brushing for many years, and I don’t go a day without it.

 It gets the lymphatic system going, which greatly helps the immune system, and helps you detoxify.
-In turn, your skin looks great.
-I also believe it decreases the appearance of cellulite.
+In turn, your skin looks great, and you’ll notice a decrease in the appearance of cellulite.

-When the kids are sick, I dry brush them as well.
-When they have swollen lymph nodes, I dry brush them, and the lymph nodes go down instantly.
-It’s a cool trick to try next time you’re not well.
+When you’re not feeling well, and notice your lymph nodes are inflamed, try dry brushing.
+You’ll notice the lymph nodes go down right away.
 Getting your lymphatic system moving when you’re not feeling well is critical, and it will greatly accelerate healing.

 I dry brush before I shower and/or before my saunas.
 It only takes a minute, so it’s very easy to add into your routine.
 Like anything, it’s just about making it a habit.
 Start with the bottom of your feet, work your way up your legs, up your back and abdomen, and up your arms.
 You want to go toward your heart.
 Do about 10 strokes in each area.
 Quick, brisk strokes.
 Not too hard, but not too soft.
 Anything that involves moving your lymphatic system generally makes you feel better and more energized, so you will most likely like the way you feel after, and want to keep it up.